” 0:00 What are general damages in a civil

 Injured victims suffering from physical injuries, such as disfigurement and scarring, can become victims of depression and social distancing.
 You must take photographs of your injuries to prove your damages.

-If you suffered injuries in an accident, you must speak to our experienced personal injury attorneys.
+You must speak to our experienced personal injury attorneys if you suffered injuries in an accident.
 Our skilled attorneys will help prove the injury’s effect on your quality of life and handle the insurance company on your behalf.
 Contact us at (833) LETS-SUE for a free consultation.